-This was presentation to FABwomen.
+This is a presentation to FABWomen, a Women’s Networking Group.
 I love the audience there and always feel so connected.
 The sound on this video is not the greatest due to a corrupt sound card.
+I’m often hired as a grief speaker for conferences and this local opportunity was the first time I had to get video.

 What do I offer that other speakers don’t?